techidaily/site-win11-tips/source/_posts/understanding-and-correcting-windows-error-code-0x80071a90.md

  This mode launches Windows with only the necessary drivers and services, allowing you to finish tasks without interference from third-party software.

- Once you[boot into Safe Mode on Windows](https://www.makeuseof.com/windows-11-boot-safe-mode/) , launch the Windows Features utility and try performing the action that was initially triggering the error.
+ Once you [boot into Safe Mode on Windows](https://www.makeuseof.com/windows-11-boot-safe-mode/) , launch the Windows Features utility and try performing the action that was initially triggering the error.
 If a background process was leading to it, you should be able to enable the targeted feature without any problems now.

 ## 3\.
 Rebuild the WMI Repository